wwuoti/blog/src/posts/blog/music_ci.md

 The only thing you'll lose is the quick feedback, but at least you have proper-sounding builds.

-## The scripts
+### The scripts

 Let's start off with rendering the projects.

-With the following file structure:
+Consider the following file structure of REAPER projects:

 ```
 Projects